michaelfaerber/scholarly-trend-explorer/README.md

 # scholarly-trend-explorer

-Before execution, the Apache Solr indexes need to be created (one for noun phrases, one for Wikipedia entities), and these indexes need to be populated.
+Before execution, the required Apache Solr indexes need to be created and populated.
+Three indices are required: one for noun phrases, one for Wikipedia entities, and a third intermediate index (arxiv_metadata) which is used to populate the published date in the first 2 indices from Arxiv's metadata.
 The Python indexing programs and the Solr configuration files are provided under Indexing/.

 Execution:
 ```